Clarify and Develop Domains

 Requirement: (requirement) Execute and refine digital marketing campaigns, (anticipated impact) to improve engagement metrics and customer acquisition costs.

-Driver: (current situation) With digital ad spend increasing without proportional gains in engagement, (effect) current strategies are leading to diminishing returns.
+Driver: (current situation) With digital ad spending increasing without proportional gains in engagement, (effect) current strategies are leading to diminishing returns.

 Tips: